How To Finalize The Sale Of Your Car

 Bill Of Sale

-The bill of sale is a receipt for both the buyer and seller, that declares transfer of ownership and lists contact information, the car’s details, the car’s price, and mileage.
-Your state may or may not require this, but it’s a good idea regardless.
-To get a blank bill of sale, contact your state’s DMV – most have one available for download on their websites – or visit an office supply store.
-Make copies for the buyer and yourself.
+The bill of sale is a receipt for both the buyer and seller that declares transfer of ownership and lists contact information, the car’s details, the car’s price, and mileage.
+Your state may or may not require signing one but it’s a good idea to do it.
+To get a blank bill of sale, contact your state’s DMV (most have one available for download on their websites) or search for a printable one online.
+Make copies for the buyer and for yourself.

 Other Documents